PeterShinners/comp/design/overview.md

 mod.now = now/time () ~num#day/mars
 ```

-## Other unique idioms

-- Structure literals can define internal temporary values by assigning and
-  referencing them from the `var` namespace, like `var.counter = 1`.
-This
-  obviously works for function/block definitions as well.
-- Structure literals may begin with a special `|modifer` which defines
-  operations that modify the contents or behavior of the resulting structure.
-  Common ones like `|val` just uses the final result as the outgoing structure.
-  Define your own.
+The [Module](module.md) documetion describes the details of how modules
+are defined and imported.
+Also the use of specialized compilers and
+building namespaces for external data.

 ## Types

-Comp provides several lower level data types.
+Comp provides a handful of lower level data types.
 The primary ones are numbers,
 text, and tags.

 These values can be passed around and used outside of structs.
 In most contexts